nevillegrech/gigahorse-toolchain/README.md

 extraction of program properties.

-Vandal allows compiled smart contract logic to be inspected more conveniently, either by hand or by machine, to the aim of characterising their correctness, security, and efficiency.
+Vandal allows compiled smart contract logic to be inspected more conveniently, either by hand or by machine, in service of characterising their correctness, security, and efficiency.

 ## Requirements